115th Airlift Squadron: Air defense

 After the Korean War, the squadron was equipped with the long-range F-51H Mustang and became a part of Air Defense Command.
 In February 1954, it was equipped with F-86A Sabre jet interceptors.
 By July 1955 the transition from the F-51H Mustang to the F-86A Sabre was complete.
-The squadron was re-designated a Fighter Interceptor unit with an air defense mission for the Los Angeles area.
+The squadron was redesignated the 115th Fighter-Interceptor Squadron with an air defense mission for the Los Angeles area.
 During the 1950s, the squadron received newer F-86F Sabres in 1957 and later F-86H Sabre day interceptors in 1959.

-Strategic Airlift
+Strategic airlift

-In 1960, the 115th parent 146th Airlift Wing was reassigned to Military Air Transport Service (MATS), trading in its Sabre interceptors for 4-engine C-97 Stratofreighter transports.
+In 1960, the 115th's parent 146th Air Transport Wing was reassigned to Military Air Transport Service, trading in its Sabre interceptors for 4-engine C-97 Stratofreighter transports.
 With air transportation recognized as a critical wartime need, the unit was re-designated the 146th Air Transport Wing (Heavy).
-During the Berlin Crisis the Wing, including the 115th, were federalized on 1 October 1961.
+During the Berlin Crisis the 115th was federalized on 1 October 1961.
 From Van Nuys, the 115th augmented MATS airlift capability worldwide in support of the Air Force's needs.
 It returned again to California state control on 31 August 1962.
 Throughout the 1960s, the unit flew long-distance transport missions in support of Air Force requirements, frequently sending aircraft to Hawaii, Japan, the Philippines, and during the Vietnam War, to both South Vietnam, Okinawa and Thailand.

-Tactical Airlift
+Tactical airlift

 The C-97s were retired in 1970 and the unit was transferred to Tactical Air Command.
 It transitioned to the C-130A Hercules theater transport, flying missions in support of TAC throughout the United States and Alaska.
 In 1973 the C-130A models were transferred to the Republic of Vietnam Air Force and they were replaced by the C-130B.
 During this period, both the 115th and its sister squadron, the 195th Tactical Airlift Squadron shared the same pool of aircraft.

 With the end of the Vietnam War, the California National Guard bureau decided to downsize the 146th Tactical Airlift Wing.
-With C-130s units being transferred to Military Airlift Command, the junior 195th TAS was inactivated on 30 September 1974.
+With C-130s units being transferred to Military Airlift Command, the junior 195th Tactical Airlift Squadron was inactivated on 30 September 1974.
 The personnel, equipment and aircraft of the 195th TFS were reassigned to the 115th TAS.

 In the early 1970s, USAF's "Total Force" policy brought the wing into full partnership with its Air Force counterparts by mandating co-operation and teamwork between Air Guard and active duty Air Force units in all phases of military airlift operations.
 As a result, in succeeding years the wing's C-130s traveled to all corners of the world, airlifting troops, passengers, and cargo during training missions, exercise deployments, and real-world military operations to support Federal and State military airlift requirements.